lakscastro/aria/README.md

 ## What is?

-Sometimes I get stuck on social media feeds due the beautiful designs and geometry related stuff that shows up in my feed.
+Sometimes I get stuck on social media due the beautiful designs and geometry related stuff that shows up in my feed.
 And I always wanted to implement these kind of works/designs as animations, but I didn't.
 So this project is to do it: create any kind of interesting animations, whether from the internet or even from my mind.
 Also, the name is ref to the [aria math](https://c418.bandcamp.com/track/aria-math) by C418!

 ## Current animations